Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Connor, the daughter of immigrant parents from County Kerry, Ireland, was presented with gifts of appreciation, including an embroidered “Irishwoman of the Year” jacket, and words of praise from Rossi for “carrying on the spirited traditions of Ireland and the spiritual teachings of St. Patrick, personifying the qualities of an Irish Westie.”
+Connor, the daughter of emigrant parents from County Kerry, Ireland, was presented with gifts of appreciation, including an embroidered “Irishwoman of the Year” jacket, and words of praise from Rossi for “carrying on the spirited traditions of Ireland and the spiritual teachings of St. Patrick, personifying the qualities of an Irish Westie.”

 In addition to the mayor reading a proclamation citing Connor’s dedication to the Irish-American community and “inspiring contributions to the story of West Haven,” the ceremony featured the hanging of the street sign outside City Hall’s Campbell Avenue entrance naming the public square for the honoree until next year’s celebration, when she will pass her distinction to a fellow person of Irish ancestry.